iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Inserting,updating & deleting aspect require exclusive lock on the element that owns the aspect

-This is new requirement to prevent certain changesets from being pushed that will not apply.
+This is a new requirement to prevent conflicts that may result in corrupt changesets.
+Before changes may be made to an element's aspects, you must now acquire its exclusive lock (see `IModelDb.LockControl.acquireLocks`).

 ## Display